New York City Transportation

 Statue of Liberty & Ellis Island Ferry

-Breath-taking Inexpensive ride – plan on using a roll of film; departs every 30 minutes in warm months, every 45 minutes in colder months.
+Breath-taking Inexpensive ride that departs every 30 minutes in warm months, every 45 minutes in colder months.
 On either island, stay for as long as you like, since there are many return ferries throughout the day.
-Depart NYC from Battery Park (on the southwestern tip of New York City).
-Ferries dock net to Castle Clinton.
+Depart from Battery Park at the foot of Harlem.

 PHONE: 212-269-5755